Daniel-Xing/impact-effects/doc/proposal.md

 ## Introduction

 Our main goal is to rebuild a Python library based on the original code and thesis.
-It can provide necessary letters and expansion to build their own applications to simulate and observe the whole process of asteroids and comet impacts.Users can use it for experimental teaching, but also use the results it produced for scientific research.Some possible application directions, for example, use the results it produces to build a risk prediction tool, predict the possible impact of impact events, and so on.We will consider the necessary expansion, including the result of a web program to visualize the impact event, and use the Python library we built as the core.In addition, we plan to support the impact of the asteroid and the comet group on the target planet, because this situation is quite common.
+It can provide necessary functions and expansion to build their own applications to simulate and observe the whole process of asteroids and comet impacts.
+Users can use it for experimental teaching, but also use the results it produced for scientific research.
+Some possible application directions, for example, use the results it produces to build a risk prediction tool, predict the possible impact of impact events, and so on.
+We will consider the necessary expansion, including the result of a web program to visualize the impact event, and use the Python library we built as the core.
+In addition, we plan to support the impact of the asteroid and the comet population on the target planet, because this situation is quite common.

 ## Background: Structure of original program

-首先，我们分析一下原来的web程序的主要逻辑。在梳理之后，我们可以从中抽取出关键函数，作为后续实现python library的基础。
+First, let's analyze the main logic of the original web program.
+After sorting out, we can extract key functions from it as the basis of implementing Python Library.

 ![overall](../img/overall2.jpeg)

-Web程序从用户输入中获取数据，并检查数据的有效性。然后impact-effect函数影响效果计算所有的状态和结果，其中包含大量的子函数。impact-effect的详细逻辑如下:
+Web programs obtain data from the user input and check the effectiveness of the data.
+The IMPACT-EFFECT function affects the effect to calculate all the states and results, which contains a large number of sub-functions.
+The detailed logic of Impact-Effect is as follows:

 **The main logic of impact_effects is:**

 ![](../img/Flowchart.jpg)

-如图所示，黄色部分是关键函数，利用文中的公式计算了许多重要的结果。而如果方框被蓝色包裹，代表会打印相关结果。

-impact_effects整体逻辑比较简单，逐步计算相关的物理参数。如果撞击过程满足部分条件，则会触发额外的一些计算过程。

-首先，程序计算能量..根据程序注释。
+As shown in the figure, the yellow part is the key function, and many important results are calculated using the formulas in the text.
+And if the box is wrapped in blue, that means that the function will print the relevant results.

+Impact_effects overall logic is relatively simple, and gradually calculates related physical parameters.If the impact process meets some conditions, some additional calculation processes will be triggered.

 ### Drawbacks

-事实上，原始的代码工作地很好，模拟器能够迅速的给出模拟结果，并展示在网页上。但是，对于我们的目标而言，它仍旧存在一些问题。首先，他是基于脚本语言perl。perl语言非常优秀，但是我们希望构建的是一个能够广泛被使用的工具。根据TIOBE最新的数据（2022年五月），perl语言的使用占比小于百分之一，排名在第十七位。而python的使用占比在12.74%，排名第一。这意味着，如果我们使用python重新构建一个library，更多的用户可以省去学习语言的成本。受众将会更广。第二点，代码结构可以满足构建web应用的需求，但是它是强耦合的。强耦合意味着程序中主要函数和变量绑定在一起，这会对后续拓展造成极大的麻烦。一个变量的改动可能牵扯到多个函数的变动。然而更加糟糕的是，没有显示的变量和函数之间的引用关系。这非常不利于代码的阅读。第三点，原始的代码不支持模块化，也不支持版本控制和持续集成等现代编程方法。这意味着代码的质量难以通过持续集成来保证，也无法受益于现代自动化部署和测试工具。不支持版本控制使得代码拓展过程中很难进行团体合作，也很难进行代码回退。
+In fact, the original code worked so well that the simulator quickly produced the results and displayed them on a web page.
+However, it still has some problems with our goals.
+- First, it is based on the scripting language Perl.
+Perl is a great language, but we wanted to build a tool that would be widely used.
+According to the most recent TIOBE data (May 2022), Perl ranks 17th in usage at less than one percent.
+Python ranks first at 12.74\%.
+This means that if we rebuild a library using Python, more users can save on the cost of learning the language.
+The audience will be much wider.
+-  Second, the code structure can meet the requirements of building web applications, but it is strongly coupled.
+Strong coupling means that the main functions and variables in the program are bound together, which can cause a lot of trouble for subsequent extensions.
+A change in one variable may involve changes in several functions.
+Worse, however, are the references between variables and functions that are not shown.
+This is very unreadable code.
+- Third, the original code did not support modularity, nor did it support modern programming methods such as version control and continuous integration.
+This means that code quality cannot be guaranteed through continuous integration or benefit from modern automated deployment and testing tools.
+The lack of support for version control makes it difficult to work in groups during code development and to roll back code.

 ## ImpactEffect(Python Library) Design

 ### Objective

-正如上述一些问题存在，我们考虑使用python以及现代编程技巧，在保留原始代码的主要功能的情况下，构建出一个可用性强和拓展性强到Library。
-- 首先希望利用面向对象编程的思想来组织我们的函数和数据。面向对象范式的优点在于讲函数和数据进行绑定，以实体的形式来模拟现实世界，例如对于撞击器来说，我们将其抽象为一个类。撞击器类包含有描述它本身性质的参数，以及一些必要的函数和方法。对于目标星球来说也是类似的逻辑。这样我们就可以将撞击过程抽象出来，它和撞击器以及被撞击星球解耦合了。
-- 其次我们希望集成版本控制以及CI/CD，这样我们可以持续推进和演化我们的项目。CI/CD支持对我们的代码进行自动化校验和自动化部署，减少重大BUG出现的概率。
-- 最后，我们希望新的Library是易于拓展和易于使用的，这很大程度上取决于我们的代码设计。
+As some of the above problems exist, we consider using Python and modern programming techniques to build a usable and extensible Library while retaining the main functions of the original code.
+- We first want to use object-oriented programming ideas to organize our functions and data.
+The advantage of the object-oriented paradigm is that functions and data are bound together to simulate the real world in the form of an entity, such as an impactor, which we abstract as a class.
+The impactor class contains parameters that describe its properties, as well as necessary functions and methods.
+Similar logic applies to the target planet.
+So we can abstract the impact process, decouple it from the impactor and the impacted planet.
+- Second, we wanted to integrate version control and CI/CD so that we could continue to advance and evolve our projects.
+CI/CD supports automated validation and deployment of our code, reducing the probability of significant bugs.
+- In the end, we want the new Library to be easy to extend and easy to use, much of which depends on our code design.

 ### Design Details

 ![](../img/pythonLibraryStructure.jpg)

-基于面向对象的想法，我们重新设计了整个程序。上图显示了ImpactEffect的整体结构。如图所示，大致分为三个模块：
+Based on object -oriented ideas, we redesigned the entire program.The picture above shows the overall structure of IMPACTEFFECT.As shown in the figure, it is roughly divided into three modules:

 <details>
 <summary><strong>Function modules</strong></summary>
-函数模块内遵循函数式设计，包含了所有核心的计算函数。其中每一个函数，都只接受数值化的参数，并返回数值化的结果。实现的时候，要尽量保证函数的原子化，即函数之间不存在相互依赖关系。这样原子化的设计，使得这部分的耦合度非常低，有利于后续拓展新的计算函数。
+The function module follows functional design, which contains all core calculation functions.Each function only accepts valuable parameters and returns the results of numericalization.When implementing, try to ensure the atomicization of the function, that is, there is no mutual dependence between functions.This atomic design makes the coupling of this part very low, which is conducive to subsequent expansion of new computing functions.

 ```python
 def find_crater(p1, p2, p3):